PattyCutie/PattyCutie/README.md

 - 👋 Hi, I’m Patpicha or @PattyCutie
 - 👀 I’m interested in full stack Cloud developement.
-- New to the field - entry level in IT and Development.
+- New to the field - entry level in IT and web Development.
-- Looing for joining the real life project and long life learning in IT and full stack cloud and DevOps developer.
+- Looking for joining the real life project and long life learning in IT and full stack cloud and DevOps developer.
 - 🌱 I’m currently learning on coursera and freecodecamp.
 - 💞️ I’m looking for an entry level job and collaborate on everyone to gain more experience.
 - 📫 How to reach me add me on Instagram @pattyintherooftop